 - 7-10 month experience as an IT Professional for students who successfully find a suitable placement.

-Through this programme you will get a first-hand understanding of the vital problem solving role of software, the interdisciplinary opportunities available and what computational systems can achieve.
-You will learn, practice and demonstrate the professional skills required by all software engineers, individually or as a part of a team, when developing a software solution.
+Through this programme you will get a first-hand understanding of the vital problem-solving role of software, the interdisciplinary opportunities available, and what computational systems can achieve.
+You will learn, practice and demonstrate the professional skills required by software engineers, individually or as a part of a team, when developing a software solution.

 Students take five core modules and an additional option module in the taught phase of the programme.
 Students will then go on placement for 7-10 months if they have successfully completed the taught phase and have found a suitable placement.
 Students will then return to the School to complete their dissertation.